dnoegel/logical-rules/README.md

 # Own rules

-You can create own rules quite simple.
+You can create own rules quite easily.
 For containers you should implement the "container" interface, for simple rules the "rule" interface.

     class UserAgeRule implements Rule
     {